project-chip/connectedhomeip/docs/style/CODING_STYLE_GUIDE.md

 ## Language standard

 Code in the SDK conforms to the following standards.
-Changes to the C++ standard happen infrequently and there has been only one change from C++14 to C++17 over the course of the SDK lifetime.
-Changes to the Python version happen more frequently.
+Changes to the C++ standard happen relatively infrequently.
+Changes to the Python version are more frequent.

 | Language | Version |
 | -------- | ------- |